prakritikharel/AI/README.md

 There are 5 implementations:
 1. BFS
 2. DFS
-3. A* with 3 heuristics descibes below.
+3. A* with 3 heuristics descibed below.

 My state space is a double array of 0 and the chars (H, C, M), H represents the cheese, C represents the cat and M represents the mouse.